jkatan/UE4-Oscillating-Component-Plugin/README.md

 This component started as a simple functionality that i needed in a personal project i was working on.
 In that project, i had a camera that followed a character, and i didn't want the camera to be static when the character was idle.
 I wanted a more realistic effect, as if the camera was being held by a human, so i added tiny oscillations to the camera position in random directions, to give the impression of an unsteady pulse.

+To see this plugin in action, check the following video: https://youtu.be/M4ZAeesNThU

 # How it works
 When adding this component to an actor, you can configure an array of oscillating waves for the movement.
 Each oscillating wave has the following configurable parameters: